SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 Springer_list = ['User Modeling and User-Adapted Interaction', 'Advances in Bias and Fairness in Information Retrieval', 'Advances in Information Retrieval', 'Data Mining and Knowledge Discovery']

 26 papers and articles after the above filtering.
-Let's check relevance
+Let's check relevance.
+10 relevant, 15 irrelevant,  1 keep

+I finished with this line of work!!!!!

 # Final from this search term